particle-iot/docs/src/content/firmware/best-practices/firmware-introduction.md

 You should avoid blocking loop.
 It's best to return from loop as often as possible instead of looping within `loop()` or using long `delay` calls.

+Also avoid using lengthy `delay()` calls in loop, see [scheduling](/firmware/best-practices/scheduling/) for more information.

+Certain functions including Particle.function handlers, calculated Particle.variable handlers, Particle.subscribe handlers, and serial events are only dispatched between calls to loop().
+Blocking the loop will prevent these from executing properly.

-See [Finite State Machines](/firmware/software-design/finite-state-machines/) for one technique to make this more manageable.
+See [Finite State Machines](/firmware/software-design/finite-state-machines/) for another technique to make this more manageable.

 ## Watch out for